Opposition Citizens Coalition for Change Rejects Zimbabwe Presidential Election Results

-Zimbabwe’s opposition Citizens Coalition for Change (CCC) has rejected the presidential election results in which President Emmerson Mnangagwa garned 52.6% of the vote.
+Zimbabwe’s opposition Citizens Coalition for Change (CCC) has rejected the country's presidential election results in which President Emmerson Mnangagwa garnered 52.6% of the vote.

 CCC spokesperson, Promise Mkhwanazi said the party will inform Zimbabweans on the way forward after collecting all the election result evidence from their grassroots movement.